Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_conclusion.md

 ### Strategy 2: Chemotactic random walk

 In our second strategy, we attempt to mimic the real response of *E. coli* to its environment based on what we have learned about chemotaxis throughout this module.
-The bacterium will still follow a run and tumble model, but the duration of its runs (which is a function of its tumbling frequency) depends on the relative change in attractant concentration that it detects.
+Specifically, the bacterium will still follow a run and tumble model, but the duration of its runs (which is a function of its tumbling frequency) will depend on the relative change in attractant concentration that it detects.

 To ensure a mathematically controlled comparison, we will use the same approach for determining the duration of a tumble and the resulting direction of a run as in strategy 1.

+Say that the "response time" of a bacterium, *t*<sub>response<sub>, is the time in seconds that it takes for the bacterium to change its internal behavior in response to its change in environment.
+(We saw earlier in this module that the response time for *E. coli* in chemotaxis is about half a second.)
+To model chemotaxis, we will check the attractant concentration at a simulated bacterium's current location every *t*<sub>response<sub> seconds.

+We will then measure the percentage difference between the attractant concentration *L*(*x*, *y*) at the cell's current point and the attractant concentration at the cell's previous point; we denote this difference as Δ[*L*].
+If Δ[*L*] is equal to zero, then the probability of a tumble in the next *t*<sub>response<sub> should be the same as the likelihood of a tumble in strategy 1 over the same time period.
+If Δ[*L*] is positive, then the probability of a tumble should be greater than it was in strategy 1; if Δ[*L*] is negative, then the probability of a tumble should be less than it was in strategy 1.

-This second strategy will therefore differ only in how it chooses the length of a run.
-Let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to 1 second, and let Δ[*L*] denote the percentage difference between the ligand concentration *L*(*x*, *y*) at the cell's current point and the ligand concentration at the cell's previous point.
+To model the change in likelihood of a tumble depending on the value of Δ[*L*], we will let *t*<sub>0</sub> denote the mean background run duration, which in the first strategy was equal to 1 second.
 We would like to choose a simple formula for the expected run duration like *t*<sub>0</sub> * (1 + 10 · Δ[*L*]).

-However, there are two issues with using this formula.
+Unfortunately, there are two issues with this formula.
 First, if Δ[*L*] is less than -0.1, then the run duration could be negative.
 Second, if Δ[*L*] is large, then the bacterium will run for so long that it may simply bypass the goal.

 To prevent the run duration from being negative, we will first take the maximum of *t*<sub>0</sub> * (1 + 10 · Δ[*L*]) and some small positive number (we will use 0.000001).
 We will then take the minimum of the resulting value and 4 · *t*<sub>0</sub> to prevent the run length from being too large.
-We will then use the resulting value as the mean of an exponential distribution to determine run duration.
+This resulting value becomes the mean run length of a bacterium based on the recent relative change in concentration given its previous two points.

+**STOP:** What is the mean run duration when Δ[*L*] is equal to zero?
+Is this what we would hope?
+You may assume that *t*<sub>0</sub> is much larger than 0.000001.
+{: .notice--primary}

 As with the first strategy, our simulated cell will alternate between tumbling and running until the total time devoted to the simulation has been consumed.
+The only difference is that we will measure the percentage change in concentration Δ[*L*] between a cell's current point and its previous point every *t*<sub>response<sub> seconds.
+After determining a mean run time *t*(Δ[*L*]), we will sample a random number *p* from an exponential distribution with this mean run time, and the cell will tumble after *p* seconds only if *p* is smaller than *t*<sub>response<sub>.

 In the following tutorial, we will adapt the Jupyter notebook that we built in the previous tutorial to simulate this second strategy.

 [Visit chemotactic walk tutorial](tutorial_walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}